chip/dotfiles/vim-cheat-sheet.md

 ### Holy crap there are uppercase counterparts, yes!

-## Same as f, but searches backwards son!
+## Same as f, but searches backwards, son!

 F

-## Same as t, but searches backwards son!
+## Same as t, but searches backwards, son!

 T